SHARE

 paris left bank classics everyday parisian

-Les Deux Magots and Café de Flore are two of the most famous cafes right next to each other on Boulevard Saint-Germain Des.
+Les Deux Magots and Café de Flore are two of the most famous cafes right next to each other on Boulevard Saint-Germain.
 You should visit one of these cafés at least once to experience the Paris classic café scene.
 They are classic cafés full of Paris’s rich history.
-You can expect lines to grab a table outside here, especially during peak times of the day.
+You can expect lines to form outside for a table, especially during peak times.
 In the winter, their hot chocolate is a highlight.
 Try a Parisian breakfast of a café crème and a tartine at Les Deux Magots or a glass of wine in the evening.
-Either spot will offer an excellent place for people watching any time of the day.
+Either spot offers excellent people-watching at any time of day.
 I love watching the fashion trends from a café terrace in any season.

 A guide to Saint Germain des Prés

 Other classic spots in the neighborhood include Le Procope and Café Bonaparte on Rue Bonaparte just behind Les Deux Magots.
-Le Procope is known as the oldest café in Paris, rich in history and offering classic French menu items.
+Le Procope is considered the oldest café in Paris, with a rich history and a classic French menu.
 Dine inside or on the cobblestone private terrace courtyard, perfectly tucked away from the hustle and bustle of the neighborhood.

 Paris Café Madame